 \subsubsection{Robot Policy}

-During every timestep, our robotic guide determines the action to take in the next timestep by passing a robot's current feature vector through a single linear layer as follows: where $W$ and $b$ represent the weight and bias of the linear layer, and are the policy parameters optimized through the CMA-ES.
-The feature vector of the robot consists of two major features, as shown in Figure~\ref{fig:05}.
+During every timestep, our robotic guide determines the action to take in the next timestep by passing a robot's current feature vector through a single linear layer as follows: where $\mathbf{W}$ and $\mathbf{b}$ represent the weight and bias of the linear layer, and are the policy parameters optimized through the CMA-ES.
+The feature vector of the robot consists of two major features, as shown in Fig.~\ref{fig:05}.
 First, to contain the motion information of the user and the robot over time, we used the hidden state values of the LSTMs in the HPPN at the current timestep.
 Because the LSTMs were designed to predict the next human movement and affected by the sequential input data (robot actions and human responses), the hidden states of the LSTMs will integrate this information and are useful to reflect it in the robot's next action.
 Second, the information of the goal path that the user should walk along is provided to the robot to determine the next action.
 Instead of using a full goal path directly, only the immediate goal path for the current timestep is employed as the timestep passes.
 For this purpose, the coordinate transformation and slicing processes are performed at every timestep based on the predicted human position and heading obtained from the HPPN.

 The feature vector we used has a size of 176, which is obtained by flattening the hidden state values of the LSTMs with a size of 144 (2 $\times$ 8 hidden units + 2 $\times$ 64 hidden units) and the immediate goal path data consisting of 16 two-dimensional points.
-The robot action determined through the policy consists of three dimensions: the left motor speed, right motor speed, and degree ranging from 0 to 1 to determine whether to stop (the robot stops if the degree is over 0.5).
+The robot's action vector consists of three dimensions: the left motor speed, right motor speed, and degree ranging from 0 to 1 to determine whether to stop (the robot stops if the degree is over 0.5).
 Accordingly, our policy parameter has a size of 531, including a weight matrix with a size of 3 $\times$ 176 and a three-dimensional bias vector.